Royal Castle, Warsaw: Today

 The imposing façade, built of brick, is 90 m long and faces the Castle Square.
 At each end of the façade stands a square tower with a bulbous spire.
 The Sigismund's Tower is located in the centre of the main façade, flanked on both sides by the castle.
 This huge clock tower (60 m in height), designed in the 17th century, has always been a symbol of the Polish capital and source of inspiration for the architects of other buildings in Warsaw.
 The castle now serves as a museum and is subordinated to the Ministry of Culture and National Heritage.
 Many official visits and state meetings are also held in the Royal Castle.

 Interior

-The interior consists of many different rooms, all painstakingly restored with as much original exhibits as possible after the destruction of the Second World War.
+The interior consists of many different rooms, all painstakingly restored with as many original exhibits as possible after the destruction of the Second World War.